Go-Tim/overview-2/README.md

 npm run seed6
 ```

-Navigate back to the root directory and run these scripts to start the server and serve the static files:
+Run these scripts to start the server and serve the static files:

 ```sh
 npm start
 npm run build
 ```

-Open up your browser and navigate to http://localhost:3003/:id
+Open up your browser and navigate to http://localhost:3003/

-(In this case :id refers to any number from 1 - 100)
+Every refresh/reload will render a random campsite!